 – Provence – Get a head start on the locals who go on holiday in the summer months, and visit this alluring region of France during May.
 It’s the perfect time to take advantage of pleasant weather, cycle through the vineyards and take photos of a vibrantly colorful landscape.

-– Romantic Road – If you’re going to ride along the legendary trade route that ruled the Middle Ages, consider doing it in May.
+– Romantic Road, Germany – If you’re going to ride along the legendary trade route that ruled the Middle Ages, consider doing it in May.
 This month marks the start of this part of Germany’s unofficial “festival season” and it’s easy to come across cultural events including live entertainment, authentic German cuisine, and of course, plenty of beer.

 – Holland – Tulips.
 That’s the number one reason to adventure in Holland in May.
 Walk through fields of blossoming flowers as you explore the “Garden of Europe,” Keukenhof.
 This annual event that typically culminates in mid-May features more than seven million flowers.
 The theme for 2015 is “Van Gogh, 125 Years of Inspiration.”